Furiosa: A Mad Max Saga: Chapter 4: Homeward

 Furiosa becomes Jack's second-in-command and is promoted to Praetorian.
 She and Jack develop a bond and resolve to escape together.
 They see an opportunity when Joe decides to attack Gastown, which Dementus has mismanaged to near-ruin.
 Joe orders Furiosa and Jack to collect weapons and ammunition from the Bullet Farm, an allied mining facility.
 However, Dementus, having already taken possession of the farm, ambushes them when they arrive.
-Furiosa and Jack barely escape, and Furiosa's left arm is injured and pinned to an overturned car.
+Furiosa and Jack barely escape, and Furiosa's left arm is injured.
 Dementus chases them down and has Jack dragged to death.
-Furiosa escapes her chains by severing her own injured arm, sacrificing her star map to escape.
+Furiosa escapes her chains by severing her own injured arm, sacrificing her star map.

 A lone man (Note: Identified in the credits as "Mad Max" Rockatansky; the cameo parallels the opening scene of Mad Max: Fury Road.
 In an interview, composer Tom Holkenborg said that he believed it was meant to represent the actual start of that film, although Miller has not confirmed this.) watches from afar as Furiosa struggles back to the Citadel, where she and Joe's aide The People Eater form a strategy to avoid a trap planned by Dementus.
 Instead, Dementus is lured into a trap at the Citadel, and the War Boys crush the Horde.
 Having lost her path home, Furiosa shaves her head and builds a mechanical prosthetic in place of her severed arm.